tsuyoikaze/FusionHunt/README.md

 * **Bugs within this pipeline**:

-There is currently no known bugs at this point.
+There are currently no known bugs at this point.
 However, should there be any issues please submit it to the issues page.

 ## The group